 Hyperbolic discounters don't behave that way.
 By translating a choice to a different point in the future, it is possible to get a preference reversal.
 For example, a hyperbolic subject might much prefer £100 now to £120 in a year's time, but value £100 in five years less than waiting one more year to get £120.

-This page by Martin Poulter of the Economics Network is released under a Creative Commons by-nc licence.
+This page by Martin Poulter of the Economics Network is released under a Creative Commons Attribution licence.

 See also Hyperbolic versus exponential discounting